-Hannah is a student at Eugene Lang and The New School for Jazz & Contemporary Music studying economics and voice.
+Hannah is a senior studying economics at Lang as well as voice and bass at Jazz & Contemporary Music.
 She came to The New School as a transfer student from the University of London.
-As a native New Englander, she has extensive hiking, camping, boating, skiing, rock climbing and wilderness and outdoor leadership experience all over the Northeast.
+When she’s not outdoors or in class Hannah is probably in the library reading Keynes or at orchestra rehearsal in the cello section.
+As a native New Englander, she has extensive hiking, camping, boating, skiing, rock climbing and outdoor leadership experience.
 On a hike you will usually find Hannah with a camera in hand as she is also an avid photographer.
 Hannah is a qualified Waterfront Lifeguard with CPR & First Aid, US Sailing Instructor and Red Cross Small Craft Safety Instructor.
 When she can’t get out to the mountains, Hannah enjoys running, swimming, yoga, pilates and contemporary dance classes in the city.

 Ian is a second-year BAFA student, majoring in Design and Technology at Parsons School of design and Interdisciplinary Science at Eugene Lang.
 He grew up in Taos, New Mexico and has invested most of his time in athletics such as soccer, cross country, wrestling, track, golf, and skiing.
 He believes that health and wellness are not a choice but a lifestyle and a commitment to being the best individual possible.
 When he is not busy with projects or essays he enjoys walking around New York, visiting museums, drawing, and working out.
 You can encounter Ian running around the city on his skateboard, actually running, or at the cardio pilates and high intensity interval training (HIIT) fitness classes.
 Join him for a fitness class, day hike, or one of the many outdoor adventures this semester!